 3.05 The Headmaster shall receive a maximum of <# OF DAYS> days paid time off during each annual term of this Contract for use as Headmaster sees fit for his vacation.
 Such paid time off must be scheduled and approved in advance by making the anticipated time off known to the Board President (or HSEC, if so delegated by the Board) in writing at least two weeks in advance.
 Time off shall not be arbitrarily denied.
 The Headmaster shall set his time off at a time that will not be disruptive to the operations of the Board or the Academy and such leave shall be governed by the Academy’s employee policies and procedures, and as may be amended from time to time.
 Paid time off shall not carry over from term to term hereof and will be lost if not used each contract year.

-3.06 Unpaid time off may not be taken without the express prior approval of the HSEC and the Board.
+3.06 Unpaid time off may not be taken without the express prior approval of the HSEC and/or the Board.

 3.07 Headmaster shall receive a one-time payment of <$$$$> within 30 days of issuance of re-accreditation certification.